nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

 1. Deploy a Worker container for Centurion ERP

+1. Deploy a reverse proxy _(Nginx / Apache, or any other proxy capable of being a HTTPS reverse proxy)_

 1. Add settings file to path `/etc/itsm/settings.py` for both API and worker Centurion ERP containers.

 1. Run migrations